Frequently Asked Questions

 How long does each therapy session last and how frequently would I need them?

-A: Sessions are typically one hour on a weekly basis.
-As you progress in your mental health journey, sessions will be spaced out to every other week or monthly.
-However, whether weekly, biweekly or monthly, you will know what is best for you and what would be most helpful to support your mental health journey.
+Sessions are typically one hour on a weekly basis.
+As you progress in your mental health journey, sessions may be spaced out to every other week or monthly.
+Ultimately, you will know what feels most supportive for your needs.

 I'm in crisis, can I call you?

-A: If you are in crisis or you know someone who is in crisis, please call 911 or go to the nearest Emergency Room.
-Bryan West Campus has an emergency department for mental health crisis, located at 2300 S 16th St, Lincoln, NE.
+If you are in crisis or you know someone who is in crisis, please call 911 or go to the nearest Emergency Room.

 How is a Marriage and Family Therapist different from other counseling professions?